 - Work to improve education results for all children, and resolve problems between families and schools or other agencies;

-- Connect children with disabilities to community resources that address their needs.
+- Connect families and children with disabilities to community resources that address their needs.